MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/device-initialization.md

     status = NetAdapterCreate(device, &attribs, &config, &adapter);
     ```

-    Currently you can have only one NETADAPTER per WDFDEVICE, with the WDFDEVICE being the parent object of the NETADAPTER.
+You can have only one NETADAPTER per WDFDEVICE, with the WDFDEVICE being the parent object of the NETADAPTER.
 You can find the object hierarchy in [Summary of Objects](summary-of-objects.md).

 Optionally, you can add context space to the NETADAPTER object.
 Since you can set a context on any WDF object, you could add separate context space for the WDFDEVICE and the NETADAPTER objects.
 In the example in step 4, the client adds `MYDRIVER_ADAPTER_CONTEXT` to the NETADAPTER object.
 For more info, see [Framework Object Context Space](../wdf/framework-object-context-space.md).